 on the banks of the old Raritan.

-Which leads to the oddity of the name of the current RU coach, Kyle Flood.
+Which leads to the oddity of the name of the recently-fired RU coach, Kyle Flood.
+It could be worse.
+While it was right to hire Ohio State's offensive coordinator, his name doesn't exactly inspire confidence: Chris Ash.

 Upstream, red team!